-You might be wondering about the Diamond Compressor’s weaknesses.
-Well, the attack and release of the compression are not adjustable, but truthfully we didn’t feel the need (and it’s also not that uncommon for guitar pedal compressors).
+As far as the cons go, the attack and release of the compression are not adjustable.
 Also, there are a couple switches which you have to access inside of the pedal - one removes the EQ completely from the compressor, and one adds a 4.8 kHz cutoff which can help clean things up if you use the Diamond Compressor alongside a distortion pedal.
-And of course there’s that matter of the hefty price tag (of our best compressors rundown, this is the priciest one).
+And of course there’s that matter of the hefty price tag.

-Bottom Line: Sonically, this might be the best compressor we’ve had the pleasure of testing out, even edging out the Xotic SP in terms of clarity.
-Its price tag is really the Achilles heel here, and we can totally see it driving people to opt for the SP instead.
-A pro guitarist we respect very much by the name of Johnny Marr says this about it:
+Bottom Line: Sonically, this is one of the best compressor pedals we’ve had the pleasure of testing out, even edging out the Xotic SP in terms of clarity.
+Its price tag is really the Achilles heel here.
+Guitarist Johnny Marr says this about it:

 There’s also the Diamond Compressor that’s important to my sound.
 It really works with my Jag.
 It’s the best.

 That’s pretty high praise from Mr. Marr.
-If you can afford to splurge on your compressor, we definitely recommend looking very, very closely at the Diamond.
+If you can afford to splurge on your compressor, we definitely recommend looking very closely at the Diamond.

-The Keeley 4 Knob Compressor is the big brother to the Keeley 2-knob; they are sonically identical, except the 4 Knob version adds more control with the attack speed and clipping knobs (at time of writing it doesn’t seem like the Keeley 2-knob version is as widely available).
+The Keeley 4 Knob Compressor is the big brother to the Keeley 2-knob; they are sonically identical, except the 4 Knob version adds more control with the attack speed and clipping knobs.
 Keeley has made a name for itself making some fantastic pedals and pedal modifications, and their compressor offering lives up to the brand’s reputation.